-The word lading is derived from the old-fashioned word “lade” which means loading of cargo onto the vessel or any other type of carrier.
-A bill of lading (commonly referred as BL, B/L, BoL in shipping industry) is a written declaration which highlights the nature and quantity of goods which were supposed to be shipped, it also contains the information about the destination of the shipment.
+The word lading is derived from the old-fashioned word “lade” which means loading cargo onto the vessel or any other type of carrier.
+A bill of lading (commonly referred to as BL, B/L, or BoL in the shipping industry) is a written declaration that highlights the nature and quantity of goods that were supposed to be shipped, it also contains information about the destination of the shipment.

-It is mandatory for all the consignments ( may that be by ocean or by land ) that they must have a complete, signed and dated bill of lading.
+It is mandatory for all the consignments ( may that be by the ocean or by land ) that they must have a complete, signed, and dated bill of lading.

-Here find the purposes of bill of lading:
+Here find the purposes of the bill of lading:

 Shipping Receipt: